LukeLalor/droid-please/README.md

 ```bash
 pip install droid-please --upgrade
 ```
 This will install the `droid` CLI tool on your system.
-Let's make sure it's installed correctly by running.
+Let's make sure it's installed correctly by running:
 ```bash
 droid --help
 ```